This post may contain affiliate links. To read our affiliate policy, click here.

 And yes, I looked into the electromagnetic fields (EMF) issue.
 Some of you may have heard about a hypothesis made by two Swedish scientists linking left-sided breast cancer and melanomas of the arms and feet to standing radioelectric waves that may be created above innerspring beds.

 Concerned, I hired bau-biologists to measure EMF levels in my bedroom and the whole house.
 To my relief, our non-toxic mattress was not a problem.
 We did discover some EMF problems in our house, which we were able to fix.
-As a matter of fact, you can read more about my house and our organic mattress inspection in my e-book The Savvy Consumer Fast Track: Mattresses.

 What material are the mattress coils wrapped in?